• info@discoveraltitude.com

 On this day our city guide picks you up from your hotel and takes you around the UNESCO world heritage sites for sightseeing. after being back you will have some time to rearrange your stuff.

-Day 3:Fly to Lukla and trek to Phakding.
+Day 3:Fly to Lukla and trek to Phakding

 • Accommodation Tea-House | Lodge